 \section{Some key lemmas and additional technical details}

-We will provide in this section the additional technical details and some key lemmas.
-In particular, we rely on measure theory for valid arguments for the manipulation of integration when the conditional distributions are involved.
+In this section, we will provide additional technical details and some key lemmas.
+In particular, we rely on measure theory for valid arguments for the manipulation of integration when conditional distributions are involved.